-None (Amounts are included in questioned costs specific to individual major federal programs as identified in subsequent findings.)
+None (Amounts identified are included in subsequent findings)

 The Department's management should ascertain that adequate source documentation exists to support amounts and items reported as expenditures.
-The Department should also establish a recordkeeping system to ensure that accounting records and documentation are retained for the time period required by applicable requirements and the provisions of laws and regulations.
+The Department should also establish a recordkeeping system to ensure that accounting records and documentation are retained for the time period required by applicable requirements and the provisions of laws, regulations, contracts or grant agreements applicable to the program.